 He has won recognition for the state as a leader in computer science education, cut taxes by $150 million, and signed a law that exempts the retirement pay of veterans from state income tax.

-Under his economic development policies, over 90,000 more people are working in Arkansas than when he took office, and he has signed incentive agreements with nearly 400 companies that were expanding or opening in the state.
-For nearly two years, the state’s unemployment rate has stayed at or below the national rate.
+Under his economic development policies, over 100,000 more people are working in Arkansas than when he took office, and he has signed incentive agreements with nearly 450 companies that were expanding or opening in the state.

 President Ronald Reagan appointed Governor Hutchinson as U.S. Attorney for the Western District of Arkansas.
 In 1996, he won the first of three successive terms in the U.S. House of Representatives.
 During his third term in Congress, President George W. Bush appointed him director of the Drug Enforcement Administration and later as an undersecretary in the newly created Department of Homeland Security.